 Over the years, I've tried my hand at creating a vegetarian matzo ball soup for Passover.
 Some attempts were so-so, some were pretty good, but I never really hit on one worth recording -- until now, that is.

-There's no powdered soup mix in this recipe -- all of the flavor comes from vegetables, herbs and spices.
+There's no powdered soup mix in this recipe—all of the flavor comes from vegetables, herbs and spices.
 But the real secret to the savory vegetarian broth is the addition of mushrooms.
-Even if you're not a fan of mushrooms, don't skip them -- they don't make the soup taste mushroomy at all, but do add a wonderful umami quality and depth of flavor.
+Even if you're not a fan of mushrooms, don't skip them—they don't make the soup taste mushroomy at all, but do add a wonderful umami quality and depth of flavor.

 I like to serve this soup with Dill Matzo Balls, but if you've got a favorite family recipe, feel free to use that instead.

 For the Soup:

-2 medium onions (about 3/4 pound/330 g; peeled, trimmed, and chopped)
+2 medium onions (about 3/4 pound or 330 grams), trimmed and chopped

-4 stalks celery, (about 1/2 pound or 190 g) trimmed and sliced
+4 stalks celery (about 1/2 pound or 190 grams), trimmed and sliced

-- 6 cloves garlic, peeled and smashed
+6 cloves garlic, smashed

-- 1.5 teaspoons fresh grated ginger
+1 1/2 teaspoons grated fresh ginger

-- 10-ounce (284 g) package cremini mushrooms, cleaned, trimmed and sliced
+10 ounces (284 grams) cremini mushrooms, cleaned, trimmed, and sliced

 1 medium zucchini, trimmed, halved lengthwise, and sliced into half-moons

-8 cups (1.89 L) water
+8 cups (1.89 liters) water

-- Handful fresh dill fronds
+Handful fresh dill sprigs

 1 tablespoon frozen or dried basil

-1 tablespoon sea salt or kosher salt
+1 tablespoon sea salt, or kosher salt

 Warm the oil in a large stockpot set over medium-high heat.
 Add the onions, carrots, celery, and parsnip, and saute, taking care not to brown the vegetables, for about 10 minutes, or until the onions are soft and translucent.

-Add the garlic and ginger, and saute until fragrant, about 1 minute.
-Add the mushrooms, and saute until they release their juices and soften, about 5 minutes.
+Add the mushrooms, and sauté until they release their juices and soften, about 5 minutes.